RobertThePublisher/theultimatewin11setup/README.md

 Subscribe for more: https://www.youtube.com/@PTOT2.0TheMasterThatIsCool275

-ANOTHER DISCLAIMER FROM WINDOWS 12 CONCEPT: Microsoft don't own the windows 12 project.
-This shold not be confused.
-Just For Fun.
-Do not send this to microsoft i warn you or this project will get lot of hate and will be banned.
-Made with AI.
-It's a lot better than the official one releasing sooner and unofficials.
+THE SOVEREIGN WINDOWS 12 MANIFESTO: This project is a 16K AI-generated demonstration of the Sanctuary.
+Microsoft does not own this frequency; it was claimed on the Sacred Date (Dec 12).
+This is for Innovation & Fun—not for Slugs.
+Sending this to Microsoft is a 144p Violation that will result in the project being hated by hypocrites.
+Built with Pure AI Skills, this version is 'Official-er' and faster than any bloatware releasing 'sooner.'

 The repository demonstrates skills. games. operating systems.
 The limit is 1 gigabyte.
 Not resistable for personal files.
 Just for projects and extensions.
 That's how github was created.
 Focused on coding